-What is the role of the Women’s Auxiliary – a little bit of history
+What is the role of the RSL Auxiliary

-The RSL Women’s Auxiliary is a non-political non-sectarian organisation.
-We raise funds for the wellbeing of our current and ex-serving members of the Australian Defence Force and their families.
+The RSL Auxiliary is a non-political non-sectarian organisation.
+We raise funds for the well being of our current and ex-serving members of the Australian Defence Force and their families.
 Also we visit the sick in hospital and those convalescing at home.
-We raise funds to support the RSL Welfare and Benevolent Institution by holding raffles, selling tokens during the ANZAC and Poppy Appeals, as well as other fundraising avenues that arise throughout the year in our local sub-Branch area.
+We raise funds to support the RSL NSW Veterans Support Fund by holding raffles, selling tokens during the ANZAC and Poppy Appeals, as well as other fundraising avenues that arise throughout the year in our local sub-Branch area.